151

 Jun 7, 2022 10:13 AM

 The idea that when people wake up they remain fundamentally the same person seems more disheartening than it actually is.
 If people think that someone is suddenly going to leap into action once they realise what a shit show it is of course they are going to be disappointed but it’s probably a misunderstanding of how change actually happens.
 This is going to be long push back.
 Some people are more action oriented some are not – however the ones that are not can be more easily persuaded to get involved in the countless projects that will be developed by the action oriented people over the coming years and they are more likely to be open to that if they are awake – until finally there is a tipping point.
-There is and will be all sorts of projects in education and health as two examples probably led by action… Read more »
+There is and will be all sorts of projects in education and health as two examples probably led by action oriented people that will encourage others to get involved as it affects their day to day lives and they are more likely to become active.

 Sofia